nuna123/trafficSimulator/README.md

 ### Key Classes

 **App**
 	Application entry point.
 	Loads config, initializes  `JunctionController`,  and calls `start()` to begin the tick loop

 **ConfigReader**
 	Reads `config.properties`, validates mandatory keys and value ranges, and exposes an immutable `Map<String,Integer>`.

 **JunctionController**
 	Coordinates the entire simulation: maintains the current `JunctionPhase`, schedules a 1‑second tick with `ScheduledExecutorService`, handles car arrivals, and logs events.
 Contains nested `JunctionPhase` (state machine for light cycles).

 **Road**
 	Manages a queue of `Car` objects for one compass direction, advancing positions when the light is green and removing cars that have cleared the junction.

 **Car**
 	Simple class representing a vehicle.
 Holds its plate (randomly generated), length, crossing time, and position relative to the junction.

+**Animator**
+	Handles animation. runs with every `JunctionController.tick()`, extracts information from it's state, calculates car position on a grid and plots it.
+Uses a separate `colorMap`, a grid that plots only colored coordinates, and merges during printing.

 ---